Based on the Q&A with David Heidenstam on Goodreads.

 Q: How would you compare your treatment of men and women in Tales for my dog?

 David Heidenstam Well, I’m clearly pretty hard on the men!
 Their portrayals range from old cultural distortions (the man who talks about “keeping a ‘mistress’”) to sudden violent domestic insanity.
 In between, there are the stupid, the naively optimistic, those ready to beat people into submission or to death, and those happy to have embarked on world conquest because it’s finally made them feel loved… The women are, I’d argue, treated with far more compassion.
 They’re not shown in such positions of power, because that’s still usually untrue to people’s experience, including my own.
-Instead they are mostly shown trying to deal with circumstances with intelligence and sensitivity – including turning the tables on someone who’s using authority to threaten them.
+Instead they are mostly shown trying to deal with circumstances with intelligence and sensitivity – including a quiet home-maker turning the tables on someone who’s using authority to threaten them.
 But, to even things up a bit, there’s a woman with a very emotionless approach to marriage; and – humorously – another who tries to turn a profit from her ex-lover’s heart!